7 Magical Boutique Hotels in Cornwall You’ll Love

 The spectacular Lewinnick Lodge

 There is even a DAB radio and Bluetooth speakers to round out your entertainment options.
-The modern bathrooms at the Lewinnick Lodge Newquay boast organic toiletries and an impressive power shower.
+The modern bathrooms at the Lewinnick Lodge boast organic toiletries and an impressive power shower.

 ⇒ Read review on TripadvisorBook Now